Diversity, equity and inclusion

 LGBTIQA+

-Telenor is committed to the UN business standards of support for LGBTI to include unrepresented segments in our workforce.
+Telenor is committed to the UN business standards of support for LGBTQIA+ to include unrepresented segments in our workforce.
 We support employee networks and many local events, such as Pride celebrations.
 We have improved benefits policies, for example to ensure that same-sex partners are entitled to similar benefits as married couples and allowing employees to choose masculine or feminine dress regardless of gender.

 Building digital skills